Non-wellfounded parsimonious proofs and non-uniform complexity: Non-wellfounded Second-Order Parsimonious Linear Logic

-\begin{defn} A coderivation is \defin{weakly regular} if it has only finitely many distinct sub-coderivations whose conclusions are left premises of $\cprule$-rules; it is \defin{\FE} if any branch contains finitely many $\cutr$ and $\wnbrule$ rules.
-We denote by $\nupll$ (resp.~$\cpll$) the set of weakly regular (resp.~regular) and \FE coderivations in {$\ppll$}. \end{defn} \begin{rem} Regularity implies weak regularity and the converse fails, see \Cref{ex:weak-regular} below, so $\cpll \subsetneq \nupll$.
-A progressing and \FE $\der \in \nwpll$ is weakly regular if and only if any $\nwbox$ in $\der$ has finite support. \end{rem} \begin{exmp} $\zeroder$ and $\wnder$ in \Cref{fig:der:examples-of-derivations} (on the right) are weakly regular (they have no $\cprule$ rules) but not \FE (their infinite branch has infinitely many $\cutr$ or $\wnbrule$).
-Coderivation in \Cref{eqn:non-finite-support} is not weakly regular (it has infinitely many distinct~calls).
+\begin{definition} [Proof systems $\nupll$ and $\cpll$] A coderivation is \defin{weakly regular} if it has only finitely many distinct sub-coderivations whose conclusions are left premises of $\cprule$-rules; it is \defin{\FE} if any branch contains finitely many $\cutr$ and $\wnbrule$ rules. \defin{Weakly regular second-order parsimonious logic}, noted $\nupll$, is the set of progressing, \FE, and weakly regular coderivations of $\nwpll$. \defin{Regular second-order parsimonious logic}, noted $\cpll$, is the set of progressing, \FE, and regular coderivations of $\nwpll$. \end{definition}

+\begin{remark} Regularity implies weak regularity and the converse fails (see \Cref{ex:weak-regular} below), so $\cpll \subsetneq \nupll$.
+A progressing and \FE $\der \in \nwpll$ is regular (resp. weakly regular) if and only if any $\nwbox$ in $\der$ is periodic (resp.~has finite support). \end{remark}

+\begin{example} $\zeroder$ and $\wnder$ in {\Cref{eq:box}} are weakly regular (they have no $\cprule$ rules) but not \FE (their only infinite branch has infinitely many $\cutr$ or $\wnbrule$).
+The coderivation in \Cref{eqn:non-finite-support} is not weakly regular (it has infinitely many distinct~calls).